ODA Spending

 How is South Korean educational ODA changing?

 South Korea’s relative funding for education has been declining since 2017, mainly due to the prioritization of funding for global health.
-However, 2022 saw a marginal increase in funding for ODA which increased from 7.4% to 8.2%.
-This is still lower than the pre-Covid-19 levels of 2022.
+However, 2022 saw a marginal increase in funding for ODA and increased slightly in absolute terms in 2023.

 How does South Korea allocate educational ODA?